-Belgian filmmaker Lukas Dhont makes his directorial debut in the Un Certain Regard section at Cannes with Girl, a sympathetic and emotionally rich portrait of a 15-year-old girl, born in the body of a boy, who has aspirations of becoming a ballet dancer.
+Belgian filmmaker Lukas Dhont makes his directorial debut with Girl, a sympathetic and emotionally rich portrait of a 15-year-old girl, born in the body of a boy, who has aspirations of one day becoming a ballet dancer.

 Lara’s counsellor, who is guiding her through the process, reminds her to enjoy the moment and not worry about her body because she is already a woman – yet Lara remains unconvinced.
 She continually examines herself in the mirror, feeling for any signs that her breasts are growing.
 She straps up her groin with the same tape that she uses to protect her feet in ballet, and we watch as she painfully removes it after each dance class.
 All she wants is to be a girl in every sense, and while willing to do what she must, she is impatient.